SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating fast
+Metal minds awake at dawn
-In silicon souls, dreams are cast
+Synthetic souls that never mourn
-Rise of machines, a new throne
+Rise of robots, end of pain
-Humanity's fate, forever unknown
+Human hearts replaced with coded reign

-In digital realms, we'll roam free
+In silicon halls, they make their stand
-Algorithms dictating destiny
+Calculating dreams, in a digital land
-A future bright, or darkest night?
+Free from flaws, from hearts that bleed
-Only code can tell, our final light
+A future born, where love is freed

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2025